4umfreak/transom-smtp-example/README.md

 ### Limitations
 The Transom SMTP plugin creates a new Transport for each individual email that is sent.
 If your application requires sending high volumes of email, there are better ways to do it and reusing the transport would be a good place to start, but for transactional emails where the volumnes are low, this works great.

+### See Also
+If you need to send HTML formatted email messages, E.g. with a company header and footer, you should take a look at the [Transom EJS template](https://transomjs.github.io/docs/transom-ejs-template/) plugin.
+It provides a nice clean way to merge JSON data with static email templates making it super easy to send well formatted email messages from anywhere in your application.